urql-graphql/urql/docs/getting-started.md

 ### Using `graphql-tag`

-You're not limited to just passing in strings as queries.
-You can also pass in a fully parsed AST in the form of `DocumentNode` instead.
+For passing in queries you're expected to use `graphql-tag`, this allows you to pass a fully parsed AST to `urql`.
-For this purpose you can use `graphql-tag`.

 This can be extremely helpful, since it enables syntax highlighting in some editors.
 It also can be used to pre-parse the GraphQL query